-Jewish Odessa: Odessa’s Schindler
+Odessa Holocaust: Odessa’s Schindler

 He is known as “Odessa’s Schindler”.
 Archives of the Odessa’s Psychiatric clinic’s museum keep the letter from Steven Spielberg, who was thinking of making a film about this Odessan.

 In 1941 professor Shevalev was in charge of the Odessa’s Psychiatric clinic for 600 beds.
 The city’s occupation brought in many challenges, including finding medicine and food for patients.
 To raise so much needed money Shevalev sold some of the clinic’s property.
 Yet, the biggest challenge was rescuing the Jewish staff and patients.
-Shevalev filled up twenty new applications under fake names and the Jewish staff became the new patients in the clinic.
+Shevalev filled up twenty new applications under fake names.
+The Jewish staff became the new patients in the clinic.
 Then, with the help of his son and colleagues, he amended the names on the applications of the Jewish patients.
 By the beginning of 1942 there hadn’t been any Jewish patients in the clinic.

-Later, Andrey brought to the clinic Liliya Rappoport, who survived the massacre in a village in Berezovsky region.
+Later, Andrey brought to the clinic Liliya Rappoport.
+She survived the massacre in a village in Berezovsky region.
 Andrey and Liliya were part of Odessa’s defense in 1941.
 Liliya stayed in the clinic pretending being sick with autism until Odessa’s liberation from the Romanians and Natzi.
 After the war Liliya became a psychiatrist.

-The exact number of the Jews saved by the Shevalevs is unknown, but Odessans still remember this family and the brave doctor.
+The exact number of the Jews saved by the Shevalevs is unknown.
+But Odessans still remember this family and the brave doctor.
 In April 12, 2001 Yad Vashem recognized Evgeniy and Andrey Shevalev Righteous Gentile.